 In this minimalist dining room, a purple wall (try Tinted Rosewood for a similar effect) sets off a Swedish dining table and mix-and-match chairs.
 The chalkboard and pendant lamp gives the room a casual, welcoming quality.
 This style works well for family dining rooms with kids but can be equally appropriate for a friends’ get-together on a Friday night.

-These lilac kitchen cabinets have a gray-blue cast that is warmed by the brass faucet and kitchen hardware.
+This outdoor area perfectly complements the purples of the sunset.
 If you want to try this at home, use Velvet Scarf, and to keep your room from feeling cold, add warm, metallic finishes and accessories.

 No matter where you look, from Pinterest to Instagram to your favorite interior design mags, purple is ruling the color scheme.
 Bring the color home in a variety of shades, from palest lavender to boldest fuchsia.
 You can find your perfect purple shade in our Color Gallery.